 Paul has had articles and practice notes published by the PLC magazine.
 He is a member of the Pensions Management Institute and the Association of Pension Lawyers (APL).
 Paul is a committee member of the North West APL.

 Paul trained with Davies Arnold Cooper and went on to work at Davies Wallis Foyster.
-He then worked at Addleshaw Goddard LLP before joining Shoosmiths in 2012.
+He then moved to Addleshaw Goddard LLP in 2003 before joining Shoosmiths in 2012.

 B.A.(hon.s) 2.1 (English Literature and History) ( University of Wales )

 M.Phil.
 (History and International Studies) ( University of Leeds )